eove/his-api/docs/eove-his-interface.md

 Also note that only one accessory can be connected to an Android device.
 This means you cannot connect two clients to the same server.

+### Communication token

+When HIS connectivity is toggled on via EOVE-150 user interface, server will generate a **new and unique** communication token.
+This token will not be required before a configured delay (typically 5 min).
+During such delay client can connect, start high level communication and read the token in a response message.
+Client should store this token (in a persistent storage) to be able to connect to the server later.
+When the delay is expired the server will require the token for subsequent connections.
+Note that client stays connected when server starts requiring token, there is no need to reconnect yet.

+This token management is further described in [START_COMMUNICATION message](#start_communication-message).

 ### Communication ping/pong mechanism

-To keep the connection alive, pings are emitted periodicaly by the server (typically every 8s).
+To keep the connection alive, pings are emitted periodicaly by the server (typically every 8 s).
-The client shall reply with special [pongs messages](#pong-message) before the timeout (typically 5s).
+The client shall reply with special [pongs messages](#pong-message) before the timeout (typically 5 s).

 Client reads: